Vibe coding will drive the next wave of innovation. Just don't look under the covers

-But while this shift marks an exciting chapter in opening up innovation to the people who know their domain best, it is worth understanding the limitations of vibe coding and AI no-code tooling.
+But while this shift marks an exciting chapter in opening up innovation, it is worth understanding the limitations of this new generation of AI tooling.
 Because with great power comes... well, the need for a little reality check.

 From idea to impact, why tangibility matters

-If you've ever pitched an idea to your stakeholders, you will likely have encountered pushback as key stakeholders struggle to visualise the concept.
-Theory is one thing, but ideas often fail to gain traction until your stakeholders see the idea in action.
-It’s only when they have something tangible that they can believe in it.
+Ever pitched an idea only to receive pushback because people struggle to visualise your vision?
+Theory is one thing, but ideas can often fail to gain traction until your stakeholders see them in action.

-For years, getting an idea off the page meant engaging with an external development partner who would translate your abstract vision into a working software - a highly skilled, time-consuming and relatively costly activity.
+For years, getting an idea off the page meant engaging with an external development partner who would translate your thoughts into working software - a highly skilled, time-consuming and costly activity.

 AI has changed that.